TahaTesser/dotfiles/README.md

 - Authenticate with GitHub CLI
 - Generate SSH key if not already existing
 - Add SSH key to GitHub
-- Set up Ghostty configuration
+- Set up Ghostty configuration (themes and config)

 ## .zshrc